frontend-with-sumit/promptopia/README.md

 ## License
 The Promptopia project is licensed under the MIT License.

-Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to us at promptopia@example.com.
-We would love to hear from you!
+## Acknowledgments

+Promptopia was developed as part of the NextJS course provided by JavaScript Mastery on YouTube.
+I would like to acknowledge and express my gratitude to JavaScript Mastery for their comprehensive and well-structured course material, which served as the foundation for this project.
+Their course provided valuable insights and guidance on building NextJS applications and was instrumental in the development of Promptopia.

+I highly recommend checking out the [NextJS course by JavaScript Mastery](https://www.youtube.com/watch?v=wm5gMKuwSYk)if you are interested in learning more about NextJS and building powerful web applications.

-We hope you enjoy using Promptopia and find it a valuable tool for generating meaningful responses with AI.
+I hope you enjoy using Promptopia and find it a valuable tool for generating meaningful responses with AI.
 Let your creativity flow and explore the endless possibilities with prompt-based generation.
 Happy prompting!